 BMR & Calorie Calculator

-Calculate your Basal Metabolic Rate and daily calorie needs.
+Calculate your Basal Metabolic Rate and daily calorie needs using the Mifflin-St Jeor equation.
+Find your maintenance, deficit, and surplus targets.

 Enter values above and click Calculate to see your results.